PayPal Here card machine review

 - ✔ Slick integration with PayPal (and ecommerce)

-- ❌ Need to sell over £1,500 a month to get reasonable fees
+- ❌ Need to sell over £1,500 a month to get lower fees

 - ❌ Only main card types served

-Or, for an even speedier and more personalised way to help you decide, we’ve made a quote-finder for our readers.
+So, how do you decide?
+For a fast way to compare PayPal Here with all your options, we’ve made a comprehensive quote-finder for our readers.
 Just pop what you’re looking for into the form and you'll be matched directly with the best card machine providers for you.